Main Walk: 18 km† (11.2 miles). Four hours 5 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

 Cross the road and continue on the footpath opposite, alongside Tudeley Brook.
 In 750m fork left at a footpath junction to head north across a couple of meadows to the River Medway.
 Turn right onto the riverside path, joining the Medway Valley Walk (MVW).

 Cross the main road with great care and take the signposted footpath on the other bank of Tudeley Brook.
-At the end of the first field go over a stile and ignore a footpath off to the left to continue on a grassy path near the stream.
+At the end of the first field go over a stile and ignore a footpath off to the left to continue on a grassy path near the brook.
 In 400m keep ahead at a signposted path crossing.

 Cross the footbridge and go straight ahead across another meadow, aiming for the far right-hand corner 250m away.
 The River Medway is behind the trees on the far side.
 Turn right onto a path which goes through a gap in the trees and continues alongside the river, joining the Medway Valley Walk1 (MVW).